CEG5303/Autonomous-Vehicles-Simulink/README.md

 Run the simulink and check the result with scope modules.
 Remember to show the legends.

+### Work with this git project

+For synchronizing the work among team, you can clone this project to your workspace, create a new branch with your name and work on it.
+Eventually, after you push your branch to the repo, you can create a merge request and merge it the main branch.

 ## ✍️ Authors <a name = "authors"></a>

 - [@johnnguyen](https://github.com/embed-coder)